-Date of application
+Date application was deemed valid

 This is the date on which the planning authority received your application (or any outstanding information) and so validated your application.
 The planning authority will have confirmed this date to you when acknowledging receipt of your application.